 Therapy techniques are a central intervention used to address symptoms of DMDD and related disorders.
 Also called psychotherapy, talk therapy, or behavioral therapy, these strategies will aim to limit the symptoms of DMDD and improve the person’s functioning across all settings.

-Children with DMDD may inaccurately perceive the facial reactions of other people, leading to anger and hostility.
-Using computer-based training, children and teens learn to shift their views to see facial expressions in more positive ways, resulting in less frustration and fewer outbursts.
+- Computer-Based Training: Using computer-based training, children and teens learn to shift their views to see facial expressions in more positive ways, resulting in less frustration and fewer outbursts.

 Fortunately, people do not need to choose just one therapeutic intervention to help with DMDD.
 Often, the treatment team can employ multiple types of therapy simultaneously for the best results.